bdeanindy/ringcentral-basic-api-health-monitor/README.md

 ## Notification

 You could use the .csv file in the root of this repository (the Sparkpost recipients template) to create one or more lists which you could refer to as well.
 Might add this in later improvements.

+## License

+See [LICENSE](/LICENSE) file for complete information

+## Contributions

+You're welcome to submit issues and pull requests to this repository.
+No harsh rules, we can figure it out.